massimocaprinali/cloud-foundry-public/autoscaling.md

 ## Managing autoscaling from the CLI

-You can use  App Autoscaler command-line interface plug-in (aka AutoScaler CLI) to manage policy, query metrics and scaling history.
+You can use  App Autoscaler command-line interface plug-in (also known as the AutoScaler CLI) to manage policy, query metrics, and scaling history.

 ### Installing AutoScaler CLI
-Use the following command to install `AutoScaler CLI` which is a plugin of Cloud Foundry CLI.
+Use the following command to install the `AutoScaler CLI` which is a plug-in to the Cloud Foundry CLI.

 ```
 ibmcloud cf install-plugin -r CF-Community app-autoscaler-plugin
 ```
 {:codeblock}

-The same command can be used to update `AutoScaler CLI` plugin to the latest version if you have a prior installation.
+If you have a prior installation the same command can be used to update `AutoScaler CLI` plug-in to the latest version.

 ### Using the AutoScaler CLI

-If you already logged in to a Cloud Foundry environment on {{site.data.keyword.cloud}} and have apps running in your space as described in [deploying apps guide][deploy_app], follow steps below to create a scaling policy for your app, and query metrics and scaling history.
+If you already logged in to a Cloud Foundry environment on {{site.data.keyword.cloud}} and have apps running in your space as described in [deploying apps guide][deploy_app], follow the steps below to create a scaling policy for your app, and query metrics and scaling history.

- *  (optional) Confirm the App-Autoscaler API endpoint is set correctly by default.
+1. (optional) Confirm the App-Autoscaler API endpoint is set correctly by default.

-    If Cloud Foundry API endpoint is presented as `api.<DOMAIN>`, the App-Autoscaler API endpoint should be `autoscaler.<DOMAIN>`.
+    If the Cloud Foundry API endpoint is `api.<DOMAIN>`, the App-Autoscaler API endpoint is set to `autoscaler.<DOMAIN>`.

-    Use the command below to check the App-Autoscaler API endpoint setting.
+    Use the following command to check the App-Autoscaler API endpoint setting.

     ```
     ibmcloud cf asa
     ```
     {: pre}

-    If the App-Autoscaler API endpoint is incorrect, you need to reset it with command:
+    If the App-Autoscaler API endpoint is incorrect, reset it with the following command:

     ```
     ibmcloud cf asa autoscaler.<DOMAIN>
     ```
     {: pre}

-*  Create a policy JSON file on your local machine.
+2. Create a policy JSON file on your local machine.

     ```
     cat > <YOUR_POLICY_FILE> << EOF